DataFire/Integrations/integrations/generated/amazonaws_glue/README.md

   * Parameters [ParametersMap](#parametersmap)

 ### DatabaseInput
-* DatabaseInput `object`: The structure used to create or updata a database.
+* DatabaseInput `object`: The structure used to create or update a database.
   * Description [DescriptionString](#descriptionstring)
   * LocationUri [URI](#uri)
   * Name **required** [NameString](#namestring)